 Instructions

-- Pre-heat the oven to 400°.
-Line 2 baking sheet with parchment paper.
+- Pre-heat the oven to 400°F. Line 2 baking sheet with parchment paper.
 On the first baking sheet, add the squash, paprika, oregano, salt and pepper to taste and toss.
 On the second baking sheet, add the red pepper, onion and the garlic cloves (keep their peel on!) with a good sprinkle of salt and pepper and toss.
-You can also drizzle olive oil if desired, but this is optional.
+You can also drizzle olive oil if desired.

-- Cook in the oven for about 35-40 minutes, flipping them half way through cooking.
+- Bake in the oven for about 35-40 minutes, tossing halfway through cooking.
 Watch so they don’t burn.
 The veggies are done when tender and a little caramelized.

-- Transfer to a large pot and add the corn, coconut milk and stir to combine.
-Cook on medium heat for about 10-15 minutes or until bubbly and the corn is tender.
+- Transfer to a large pot and add the can of coconut milk (and the corn, if using) and stir to combine.
+Cook on medium heat for about 10-15 minutes or until bubbly.
 Taste to adjust the seasoning and add more veggie broth for a thinner soup, if desired.

 - Serve warm topped with a drizzle of coconut milk, chives and roasted corn, if desired.